alnibo/milestone-project-2-bicycles/README.md

     4. Composite Line Chart - showing the time of crashes for each day
 2. Selector that enables users to analyse the data for each year
 3. Responsive design using the Bootstrap Grid system, making sure the website is compatible on all screen sizes
-4. Fixed navbar, with a responsive brand name that disapears for smaller screen sizes, but buttons that are always accessible
+4. Fixed navbar, with a responsive brand name that disapears for smaller screen sizes, but buttons that are always accessible to ensure best usability

 ### Features left to implement